Dental services on the go | Sampson Independent

 Vann explained that parents would no longer have to use up the paid time off or their vacation time to take their children to the dentist.
 Plus, a trip to the dentist involves other costs such as gas or food.

-Free dental care is provided to children 18 years old and under.
+Dental care is provided to children 18 years old and under.
+If parents don’t have any insurance, the dental bus provides a discounted fee based on family size and income through their EagleCare Slide Fee Scale discount program.
 The program is becoming increasingly more popular as people learn more about it.

 “We want to give kids a smile,” Vann concluded.
 “We’re happy to provide it.”